How Social Selling Helps a Universal Robots Partner Generate B2B Leads for Manufacturing Robotization

 ModumUp Project Director

-As a result, many people I meet say: "Yes, we already know you well."
-This is very important in terms of building relationships quickly with potential customers.
-It saves you the time, energy, and money you would otherwise spend on business trips.
+As a result of our project, many people I meet say, “Yes, we already know you well.”
+This is crucial for building relationships quickly with potential customers — it saves time, energy, and budget.

 Andrey Kartsev